Cloud bookkeeping software helping MTD compliance – London view

 Transitioning from Spreadsheets and Manual Processes

-Many businesses use spreadsheets for bookkeeping but must still comply with MTD.
-Cloud accounting software can either replace or integrate with existing spreadsheets.
+Many businesses still rely on spreadsheets for bookkeeping but must ensure they meet MTD requirements.
+Cloud accounting software can either replace or integrate with existing spreadsheets while supporting mtd compliance.

 Two approaches help maintain compliance: